ethanmoffat/EndlessClient/README.md

 ### Pre-built binary

-See [releases](https://github.com/ethanmoffat/EndlessClient/releases) on GitHub for Windows/Linux binaries and macOS app (compiled for both Intel and Apple CPU architectures). .Net 8.0 runtime must be installed.
+See [releases](https://github.com/ethanmoffat/EndlessClient/releases) on GitHub for Windows/Linux binaries and macOS app (compiled for both Intel and Apple CPU architectures).

 ### How to play